bertiewooster/bertiewooster.github.io/_posts/2026-01-05-ChEBML-database.md

 Then we get target data including its ChEMBL ID, name, type, and organism.

-Lastly we associate targets with compounds by creating a list of targets for each molecule.
+Lastly we associate targets with compounds by creating a list of targets (the compound's target profile) for each molecule.
 This will make it easier to populate our database tables.

 ```python